proophsoftware/event-machine/docs/tutorial/bonus_I.md

 ```
 An hour of work (with a bit more practice even less) and we are ready to ship the new feature!
 Rapid application development at its best!
 RAD is ok, but please don't skip testing!
 In the second bonus part of the tutorial we'll learn that Event Machine makes it
 easy to run integration tests.
-You should not miss it!
+Don't miss it!